nmshd/documentation/_docs_integrate/01-integrate-scenarios.md

 permalink: /integrate
 published: true
 sidebar:
-  - title: "Integrate Enmeshed"
+  - title: "Integrate enmeshed"
     nav: "docs_integrate"
 ---

-You want to seamlessly use Enmeshed with your processes, solutions and software components?
+You want to seamlessly use enmeshed with your processes, solutions and software components?
 No worries, you are good to go!

-We've built the Enmeshed Connector exactly for this scenario: to integrate existing systems with the Enmeshed approach with as little effort as possible.
+We've built the enmeshed Connector exactly for this scenario: to integrate existing systems with the enmeshed approach with as little effort as possible.

-Here you'll find everything you need to seamlessly dive into the world of Enmeshed and integrate it into your applications and systems.
-Whether you're just starting out or already familiar with Enmeshed, our comprehensive guide and resources are at your disposal.
+Here you'll find everything you need to seamlessly dive into the world of enmeshed and integrate it into your applications and systems.
+Whether you're just starting out or already familiar with enmeshed, our comprehensive guide and resources are at your disposal.

 ## Getting Started